 Although some of these may seem concerning, overall the benefits of MDM solutions tend to outweigh the drawbacks.
 With that being said, you might be wondering how to get started.
 There are multiple well known vendors that offer MDM solutions, each with their own features and varying levels of operating system support.
 While their core capability of centralized device management is similar, they all vary slightly in terms of platform support, price, and additional features like bundled anti-malware.

 Our Recommendations for MDM Solutions

 Several reputable vendors offer MDM solutions, each with unique features and support.
 Here are some standout options:

 Here is a list of some of the most popular solutions:

 - Certifications and training available

-- Is used at very large organizations
+- Ideal for large organizations

 - Is the most tried-and-true solution for Apple products

-- iOS, Android, Windows, macOS
+- Compatible with iOS, Android, Windows, macOS

-- Formerly known as AirWatch and is very popular with big enterprise
+- Formerly known as AirWatch

 - Has additional security features for zero trust authentication